thedjinn/rygments/README.markdown

 Rygments differs from other implementations in that it embeds a full Python interpreter for the Pygments Python files as a Ruby C extension.
-This enables Rygments to reach a level of performance that is equal to invoking Pygments from a native Python application, and without the overhead forking a new process.
-This difference in performance really pays off when you are highlighting lots of smaller code fragments, e.g. for blog posts.
+This enables Rygments to reach a level of performance that is equal to invoking Pygments from a native Python application, and without the overhead of forking a new process.
+This difference in performance really pays off when you are highlighting lots of smaller code fragments, e.g. for blog posts or documentation generators such as Rocco.

 Compared to Albino (another popular Pygments Ruby wrapper) Rygments is over 30% faster when using it to highlight all files from the Ruby 1.9.2 source code.